HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 From this, we can assume that encoding a High Definition Blu-ray video in its original resolution will require more encoding time and create a larger file than encoding a Standard Definition DVD video.

-Here, we’ve encoded the same high quality 2160p 4K video source in four different output resolutions using the x265 video encoder with the medium encoder preset.
+Here, we’ve encoded the same high quality 2160p 4K video source in six different output resolutions using the x265 video encoder with the medium encoder preset.

 The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, and Windows 10 Professional.